Keto as a Way of Life

 Keto Homestyle Meatloaf Recipe

-When I determine how good I think a restaurant is, one dish that heavily influences my decision is their meatloaf.
-I love the stuff, so it has to be right to satisfy my tastes.
+I love the stuff, so it has to be right to satisfy my delicate, manly sensibilities.

 That means I’m a pretty picky meatloafer!
 The problem with meatloaf on Keto, though, is that most recipes call for carb-laden fillers like bread crumbs, crackers, of even croutons.
 That’s not to mention the sugary ketchup-based sauce that’s typically poured on top.

-To be ok for Keto, it also has to substitute the carby bread crumbs inside with another filler that will act as a binder as well as a moisture-soaking agent.
+To be ok for Keto, meatloaf also has to substitute the carby bread crumbs inside with another filler that will act as a binder as well as a moisture-soaking agent.

 With these requirements in mind, Rebecca and I set out to create our own Keto Meatloaf recipe.
 In addition to the other requisites I mentioned, we wanted a recipe that we enjoy eating, and that we’re proud enough of to share with our readers.